Sakshar-Devgon/WishListApp/README.md

 ✅ **Create Wishes** – Add wishes with a title and description.
 👀 **View Wishes** – Browse all your wishes in a clean, organized list.
 📝 **Edit Wishes** – Modify wish details effortlessly.
 🗑 **Delete Wishes** – Swipe-to-dismiss for a smooth deletion experience.
-🚨 **Error Handling** – Get user-friendly notifications to keep things running smoothly.
 🎨 **Modern UI** – Powered by **Material Design 3** for a polished look and feel.

 ---